Mc231/flagsquiz/README.md

 # flagsquiz
-App that is used to test world countries flags knowlage
+App that is used to test world countries flags knowlage, app could be run on any device starting from smart watch ending with 8k TV

 ## Fatures
 - Written on Flatter